Press Your Luck scandal: Fallout

 The episode aired on June 8 and 11, 1984, broken into two parts due to its length.
-Some at CBS had wanted to cancel the episode entirely, and afterwards made the decision that it never be aired again, even including that requirement with their broadcast syndication contracts.
-To prevent anyone from repeating Larson's success, the Big Board was programmed with 27 additional light patterns, and CBS set a limit for contestants' winnings.
+Some at CBS had wanted to cancel the episode entirely, and afterward made the decision that it never be aired again, even including that requirement with their broadcast syndication contracts (it has since re-aired on both Game Show Network and Buzzr multiple times).
+The Big Board was reprogrammed with 27 additional light patterns, and CBS set a limit for contestants' winnings.
 Larson later contacted Press Your Lucks contestant coordinator and issued an unanswered challenge: "I know you've added patterns to the board, but I bet I can beat you again.
 How about a tournament of champions?"

 Legacy

 With the 1994 release of the film Quiz Show, Larson appeared on Good Morning America to discuss the film and his performance on Press Your Luck.
 On March 16, 2003, Game Show Network (GSN) aired its first documentary film; all about the 1984 event, the two-hour Big Bucks: The Press Your Luck Scandal gave the eight-year-old network its highest Nielsen ratings yet, and reunited Litras, Long, and Tomarken.
 The first episode of GSN's Cover Story documentary series was also about the Press Your Luck win ("The Press Your Luck Scandal"); upon its 7:00 pm, January 14, 2018, broadcast, the hour-long episode was watched by 583,000.

 On a March 17, 2003, memorial episode of Whammy!
 The All-New Press Your Luck (a remake of the original show on GSN), Ed Long and Janie Litras returned to play against Larson's brother, James Larson.
 In his 2004 book Life as a Loser, Will Leitch credited the Press Your Luck scandal with inspiring his own appearance on Win Ben Stein's Money.